ymartin951/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

   * this script displays the result of *BREATH* to the power *LOVE* which are environment variables *Task 11:*
-  * this script converts a number from base *2* to base *10*
+  * this script converts a number from base *2* to base *10* *Task 12:*
+  * this script prints all possible combinations of two letters, except oo.